 Rear-end collisions are some of the most common car accidents in San Diego County and Southern California.
-Many people mistakenly believe that these crashes aren't serious—until they suffer injuries after being involved in them.
+Many people, our San Diego car accident attorney explains, mistakenly believe that these crashes aren't serious—until they suffer injuries after being involved in them.

 The sad truth is that rear-end accidents often cause long-term injuries or death.
 The Insurance Information Institute reports that in 2016 they were the third leading cause of moving vehicle fatalities, with 2,350 victims killed nationwide.

 Top 7 Reasons for Rear-End Crashes in California

 All drivers must maintain a safe distance between their vehicles and the ones in front of them so they can stop or slow down in an emergency.
 This duty is almost always breached in a rear-end collision.
 Here are the most common causes of these accidents.

 - Tailgating.
 When a driver tailgates, he's violating the traffic rule to maintain a safe distance or the "three-second rule" of space between vehicles.
 Tailgating makes it impossible to slow down, stop suddenly, or see around large vehicles such as buses or tractor-trailers.